rondagdag/predictive-maintenance-mlnet-talk/README.md

 # Predictive Maintenance - ML.NET and MAUI

-MAUI (Multi-platform App UI) is a UI framework for making Windows, iOS, Android, and macOS applications with one project and one codebase.
-Attend this session and learn how to build and train a custom machine-learning model using ML.NET Model Builder then we will demonstrate how to integrate it into MAUI app
+Predicting the future is not easy!
+Forecasting peak operating conditions and avoiding unexpected equipment breakdown is possible, that’s the goal of Predictive Maintenance.
+Attend this session and learn how to train a machine learning model in Visual Studio with ML.NET Model Builder, and build an app that uses the model.
+Fair warning - I cannot predict how live demos would go.
+I will do my best.

 ## Demo: ModelBuilder and AutoML
 In this example you find a .NET MAUI application that can be used for predictive maintenance.